Laragear/TwoFactor/README.md

 })->middleware('2fa.confirm');
 ```

 The middleware will redirect the user to the named route `2fa.confirm` by default, but you can change it in the first parameter.
-To implement the receiving routes, TwoFactor comes with the `Confirm2FACodeController` anda view you can use for a quick start.
+To implement the receiving routes, TwoFactor comes with the `Confirm2FACodeController` and a view you can use for a quick start.

 ```php
 use Illuminate\Support\Facades\Route;